Healing relationships is key to addiction recovery

-When I don’t take things so personally, I can meet the world with kindness and compassion.
+When I don’t take things so personally, I can meet the world with loving-kindness and compassion.
 Kindness and compassion are really the only really wise response to anger and hatred and resentment, to all of the things that pull me away from recovery into a space of desperation.
 This wise response gives me the choice, the spaciousness I need to stay in addiction recovery, because I have resources: I’m resourced.
 My body has become a resource, my experience has become a resource.
 And these resources have given me a peace and well-being that are sustainable and allow for deeper recovery.

 - Working with Challenges Program Journey from Addiction to Meditation led by Tokpa Korlo.

 - Article on Psychology of Addiction by Dr. Stephen Dansiger

 - Check back with us frequently as we are adding to our programs and teachings on Addiction Recovery every month.

 Joseph has been a core teacher for Refuge Recovery, a non-profit organization grounded in the belief that Buddhist principles and practices create a strong foundation for a path to freedom from addiction.